BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-4/Practice-Quiz-2.md

 ## Question 4

 Which of the following best describes a staging environment?
-1 / 1 point

 - [ ] It is intended for the developers to use while they are actively coding the application.
 - [ ] It is intended for general users.